Azure-Samples/serverless-chat-langchainjs/docs/tutorial/01-introduction.md

 - A user interacts with the chat interface in the web app
 - The web app sends the user's query to the Serverless API via HTTP calls
-- The Serverless API interacts with Azure OpenAI Service to generate a response, using the data from Azure Cosmos DB.
+- The Serverless API interacts with Azure OpenAI Service to generate a response, using the data from Azure Cosmos DB for MongoDB vCore.
 - If there's a need to reference the original documents, Azure Blob Storage is used to retrieve the PDF documents.
 - The generated response is then sent back to the web app and displayed to the user.